 If the corrupted SD card appears in Windows Explorer, then you can check and fix the drive easily.

-- Connect the corrupted SD card to PC.
+- Connect the corrupted SD card to the PC.

 - Right-click on the SD card drive, go to Properties.